Paper 2 Question 2 Skills: Summarising inferences (AQA GCSE English Language) : Revision Note

 [8 marks]

-Source A Summary
+Source A overview

-Source B Summary
+Source B overview

 In the darkness at sea, the writer anticipates daybreak during their sunrise shift.
 The ocean's conditions worsen with strong winds and growing waves, causing the writer to feel vulnerable.
 They hold onto hope for daybreak, seeking better visibility to navigate the challenging waves ahead.

+In Source A and Source B, both speakers describe a similar situation: being at sea in the darkness and facing challenging sea conditions.
 In Source A, the ocean’s conditions are worsening with gusting winds and growing swells and the writer's feeling of vulnerability implies a sense of danger and apprehension.
 The writer's mention of having “at least three hours of darkness to go before daybreak” creates a sense of prolonged anticipation and underscores the challenging and uncertain duration ahead.
 Nonetheless, there is a sense of hope and anticipation, as the speaker looks forward to daybreak when improved visibility will hopefully better prepare them for any potential dangers that lie ahead.

 Similarly, in Source B, the passengers on a steamship also find themselves in a perilous situation.
-The Captain's appearance as “white and hollow-eyed” suggests he is distressed and concerned about the safety of the vessel and its passengers
+The Captain's appearance as “white and hollow-eyed” suggests he is distressed and concerned about the safety of the vessel and its passengers.
 In Source B the ship's encounter with rocks and seething surf adds to the sense of danger and unpredictability, followed by a sudden transition to calmer waters.
 However, the mention of being “stuck fast in the sand of the shore” indicates that the calmness is only temporary and the passengers remain in a dangerous situation.
-The shifting fortunes of the steamship, from rocky waters to calmness and then back to peril, evoke a tense and unpredictable atmosphere.
-Further, the lack of visibility in the darkness in both Source A and Source B adds to the sense of uncertainty, making their situations appear even more precarious.
-Both speakers yearn for more stable and safer circumstances.
+The shifting fortunes of the steamship, from rocky waters to calmness and then back to peril, convey a tense and unpredictable atmosphere.

 You've read 0 of your 5 free revision notes this week